GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server uses the MC_ANNOUNCE ({{channel-announce-frame}}) frame before any join or leave frames for the channel to describe the channel properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the secrets necessary to decode the headers of packets in the channel.
 Sending an MC_ANNOUNCE before an MC_JOIN ensures the client can establish the necessary state required to join and retire any connection IDs that might collide with channel IDs.
-Separating announcement of channels from joining them allows clients to leave and later rejoining channels at their discretion without the cost of terminating a connection.
-This could, for example, be used by clients to temporarily disabling multicast reception in response to a high rate of loss or a switch to a network that does not support multicast.
 MC_KEY frames provide the secrets necessary to decode the payload of packets in the channel.
 {{fig-client-channel-states}} shows the states a channel has from the clients point of view.